 While most people can taste a big difference between a young lamb and older sheep (mutton) these sheep maintain a consistent flavor profile throughout their entire lives.

-Our hens move to fresh pasture often.
+Pure Pasture Hens move to fresh pasture often.
 They live a majority of their lives on pasture and not in a barn that only gives access to pasture.
 Movement to fresh pasture ensures that the benefits of the pastured poultry farming model come together into an egg that is documented to be more nutrient dense in important vitamins and fats when compared to non-pasture raised eggs.

 Compared to non-pastured chicken and eggs, pasture raised chicken and eggs have the following nutritional differences: